webuild-consortium/wp4-trust-group/task1-use-cases/subtask1-1-onboarding/relying_party_onboarding.md

 | 1.3 Registration Confirmation | I (notified) | R, A (confirm or reject, notify) | I | I |
 | 1.4 Publication in National Register | I | R, A (publish in register) | I | I |

 **Note**: [MVP] The Ecosystem Authority designates one or more Registrars.
-When multiple registers are in operation, the Responsible (R) role for each registration step is fullfiled by the Registrar that the Relying Party has selected.
+When multiple registers are operational, the Responsible (R) role for each registration step is fullfiled by the Registrar that the Relying Party has selected.

 ## Data Model